MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 The `--query` argument is supported by all commands in the Azure CLI.
 This article covers how to use the features of JMESPath with a series of small, simple examples.

+> [!NOTE]
+>
+> When using Azure CLI in PowerShell on Windows, some extra escaping may be necessary for the query argument.
+Please see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md) for more detail.

 ## Dictionary and list CLI results

 Even when using an output format other than JSON, CLI command results are first treated as JSON for queries.
 CLI results are either